 - Customer service

 - And more

 There’s no possibility to support even level three autonomy with classic coding.
 AI and machine learning are crucial to analyzing traffic situations that are highly dynamic and include multiple variables.
-Also, the data collected by all vehicle sensors has to be processed and interpreted instantaneously to react to road situations.
+Also, the autonomous vehicle big data collected by all vehicle sensors has to be processed and interpreted instantaneously to react to road situations.
 This can be achieved only with self-learning systems.
-Machine learning and deep learning algorithms help autonomous vehicle technology approach human decision-making and, in some cases, complement it with additional knowledge.
+Machine learning and deep learning algorithms help autonomous driving software approach human decision-making and, in some cases, complement it with additional knowledge.